autumn-mck/site-astro/src/content/blog/blog/2024/running-an-instance/index.md

   - I was happy backing the person on my instance, and try to talk with the other instance's admin to resolve the issue
   - or it was some minor issue that I could send a quick message to the the admin of the other issue to resolve

 However it also comes with the fairly significant downside that when there is a legitimate issue or drama, it's been caused by somebody you're close friends with.
-Depending on the scale of the issue, it can be *very* emotionally draining to deal with.
+Depending on the scale of the issue, it can be emotionally exhausting to navigate and deal with.

 Building a community is also part of it - a good instance feels like it's more than just a collection of accounts that happen to share the same server.
 I think it was the most important thing that made my instance so special, to me and others.
 Leading by example as what you want to see in other people seemed to work for me.